shfunc/hud-python/README.md

 Any hud MCP environment and evaluation works with our RL pipeline.
 Even our remote configurations!

-> The `rl/README.md` walks you through several examples of RL training and takes less than 15 minutes to set up for your custom agent!
+> The [`rl/README.md`](rl/README.md) walks you through several examples of RL training and takes less than 15 minutes to set up for your custom agent!

 ## Benchmarking Agents

-This is an agent running on our proprietary financial analyst benchmark SheetBench-50:
+This is an agent running on our proprietary financial analyst benchmark [SheetBench-50](https://huggingface.co/datasets/hud-evals/SheetBench-50):

 ![Trace screenshot](https://raw.githubusercontent.com/hud-evals/hud-python/l/text-2048/docs/src/images/trace_sheet.gif)

 > [See this trace on _app.hud.so_](https://app.hud.so/trace/9e212e9e-3627-4f1f-9eb5-c6d03c59070a)

-This example runs the full dataset (only takes ~20 minutes):
+This example runs the full dataset (only takes ~20 minutes) using [run_evaluation.py](examples/run_evaluation.py):

 ```bash
 python examples/run_evaluation.py hud-evals/SheetBench-50 --full --agent claude